DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑D. Use AWS CodeBuild to add sample event payloads for testing to the Lambda functions.
 Publish a new version of the functions, and include Amazon CloudWatch alarms.
 Update the production alias to point to the new version.
 Configure rollbacks to occur when an alarm is in the ALARM state.

-#### 🎈Question #82
+#### 🎈?Question #82

 A company is developing a new application.
-The application **uses AWS Lambda functions for its compute tier.** The company must **use a canary deployment for any changes to the Lambda functions.
+The application **uses AWS Lambda functions for its compute tier.** The company must **use a <mark>canary</mark> deployment for any changes to the Lambda functions.
 Automated rollback must occur if any failures are reported.**

 The company’s DevOps team needs to **create the infrastructure as code (IaC) and the CI/CD pipeline** for this solution.